 - Any person who has discretionary authority to administer your IRA.

-An IRA custodian is required to file a 5498 both to the client and to the IRS.
-Distributions made throughout the year would require the custodian to report 1099 to the client and the IRS.
+An IRA custodian is required to file Form 5498 both to the client and to the IRS.
+Distributions made throughout the year would require the custodian to report Form 1099 to the client and the IRS.

 Typically no reporting is needed from the client as long as no distributions have been made and the client is not required to take distributions due to age.
 If the client has distribution requirements, has an IRA LLC, or has received debt financing inside the IRA, they may be required to report filings to the IRS.